 Dill is known as “stinky fennel”.
 This makes many to think that dill & fennel comes under the same category of plant.
 It is also called Aneto, False Anise & Anetaveron.

 People around the World also talk about the garden dill and some of the European dill.

 Some other are Indian dill, Japanese dill & Korean dill.

 Some popular culture presents us with up to 9 varieties of grass without mentioning about 5 more.

 Botany is that field of science that helps us to correctly determine the number of types of dill.
 Along with the names it also helps to determine that dill is a herbaceous plant of the Umbellifera family that belongs to the genus Anethum and to the species Anethum Graveolens.

 The scientific synonymy gives several denominations, up to 15, so that, species and genus of Anethum Graveolens 3 variants are distinguished.

-The first of these assortments is Anethum graveolens var.Graveolens, or, in other words called normal dill or European dill.
+The first of these varieties is Anethum graveolens var.Graveolens, which is the so-called common dill or European dill.